wzljerry/wzljerry.github.io/README.md

 ### Open Sourced Projects

 1. 05/2022-08/2022, HFL.
-Hierarchical federated learning framework based on TensorFlow.
+A benchmark of hierarchical federated learning based on TensorFlow.
 [Code](https://github.com/wzljerry/Hierarchical-Federated-Learning)

 2. 03/2022-06/2022, Blockchain-based Edge Resource Sharing for Metaverse.
 We provide a learning-based solution of multiple knapsacks problem, which can get the approximate optimal solutions in polynomial time.
 [Code](https://github.com/wzljerry/Blockchain-based-Edge-Resource-Sharing-for-Metaverse)